-- Use nfcube to create the 3D arrays

-- Uses interpolation to go from series of 2D slices to one rectilinear 3D array

-- Default pixel scale is 0.05"x0.05" (arrays need square pixels..)

-- These cubes are easily displayed using ds9

-- Load as an array, scroll through the slices

-- Find a reference pixel coordinate

-- Should be easily recognizable in the cube

-- Should be common to all cubes

-- Adapt the headers to reflect the common spatial axes origin

-- Run gemcube
+- 1. Use nfcube to create the 3D arrays - 2D slices to 3D cube interpolation - Default pixel scale is 0.05"x0.05" (arrays need square pixels..) - 2.
+Find a reference pixel coordinate - These cubes are easily displayed using ds9 - Load as an array, scroll through the slices - Reference point should be an easily recognizable feature, common to all the cubes - Can blindly use offsets, but not recommended - 3.
+Adapt the headers to reflect the common spatial axes origin - 4.
+Run gemcube (interpolates again)